powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 Those methods allow the user to write in a new file (if `append==false`) or at the end of an existing one (if `append==true`).

-This interface also provides two methods to create a datasource from a file path (`fromPath(Path file)`) or from a directory and a file name (`fromPath(Path directory, String fileNameOrBaseName)`)
+This interface also provides two static convenience methods (`fromPath(Path file)` and `fromPath(Path directory, String fileNameOrBaseName)`) for the different use cases like writing data to the local filesystem, and ensuring that the target folder already exists.

 Two classes implement the `DataSource` interface:
 - `MemDataSource`: extension of `ReadOnlyMemDataSource` implementing the writing features of `DataSource`
-- `AbstractFileSystemDataSource`: datasource based on files present in the file system, either directly or in an archive
+- `AbstractFileSystemDataSource`: abstract class used to define datasources based on files present in the file system, either directly or in an archive.

 (directorydatasources)=
 ### Directory DataSource